yaskovdev/summing-service/README.md

 curl -H "Content-Type: application/json" -d end http://localhost:8080/numbers
 ```

-After sending the example requests, they all should return `6` as a response.
+After sending the example requests, they all will return `6` as a response.